-Upon written request with prior approval, the school district will consider requests for educational trips if the student has maintained a 90% attendance rate prior to the date of the trip during the current school year.
+Upon written request, the school district will consider requests for educational trips if the student has not exceeded fifteen (15) absences and/or six (6) unexcused absences prior to the date of the trip during the current school year.
 This guideline may also be applied to school sponsored educational field trips.
-Exceptions to the 90% rule will be considered for medical reasons.
+Exceptions will be considered for medical reasons.
 College visitations are considered educational trips.
 Students will be permitted up to three college visitations per school year not to exceed a total of five school days.
 Approval of the length of the trip will be based on the location of the college and the nature of the program the student is attending.
 Applications for educational travel may be secured in the high school main office or from the school's website.